 Ashton Court Estate, Long Ashton, Bristol, BS41 9JN

-Snuff Mills and Oldbury Court Estate
+Snuff Mills walk and Oldbury Court Estate

 Snuff Mills, River View, Stapleton, Bristol, BS16 1DL

-Wrap up warm and combine a playground trip with a walk through colourful foliage.
-If you start at Snuff Mills historic mill, follow the river Frome in the sheltered woodland before heading up towards Oldbury Court and its brilliant children’s play area and cafe kiosk.
 Wildlife enthusiasts should keep an eye out for glimpses of otters, kingfishers, herons, foxes, owls, bats and deer.
 Of course, you can also start at Oldbury Court (where there’s a free car park) and do the opposite, although I find saving the playground (and possibly an ice cream from the kiosk) until the end helps motivate little ones to walk!

 As Snuff Mills and Oldbury Court Estate are part of the Frome Valley Walkway you can walk as far as you choose along the river – see the map below.

-Discover Bristol’s best kids’ playgrounds here
+Discover the best playgrounds in Bristol here

 Troopers Hill